tron-energy-market/tronzap-sdk-php/README.md

 The SDK will throw a `TronZapException` if an API error occurs.
 Common error codes include:

-- 1: Authentication error: Check your API token and ensure your signature is calculated correctly
+- 1: Authentication error: Check your API token and ensure your signature is calculated correctly.
-- 2: Invalid service or parameters: Check that the service name and parameters are correct
+- 2: Invalid service or parameters: Check that the service name and parameters are correct.
-- 5: Internal wallet not found: contact support
+- 5: Internal wallet not found: contact support.
-- 6: Insufficient funds: Add funds to your account or reduce the amount of energy you're requesting
+- 6: Insufficient funds: Add funds to your account or reduce the amount of energy you're requesting.
 - 10: Invalid TRON address: Check the TRON address format.
-It should be a valid 34-character TRON address
+It should be a valid 34-character TRON address.
-- 11: Invalid energy amount: Ensure the requested energy amount is valid
+- 11: Invalid energy amount: Ensure the requested energy amount is valid.
-- 12: Invalid duration: Check that the duration parameter is valid
+- 12: Invalid duration: Check that the duration parameter is valid.
+Can be 1 or 24 hours.
-- 20: Transaction not found: Verify the transaction ID or external ID is correct
+- 20: Transaction not found: Verify the transaction ID or external ID is correct.
-- 24: Address not activated: Activate the address first by making an address activation transaction
+- 24: Address not activated: Activate the address first by making an address activation transaction.
 - 25: Address already activated: The address is already activated.
-No action needed
+No action needed.
-- 500: Internal Server Error
+- 500: Internal Server Error.

 ## Testing